Franco Modigliani papers, 1936-2005, bulk dates 1970s-2003

 Speculation -- Econometric models

-Economists -- Italy
+Economists -- Italy -- Correspondence

 Massachusetts Institute of Technology.
-Dept. of Economics
+Department of Economics -- Faculty

 United States -- Economic policy